mdarbois/mdarbois/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 After three years in advertising/strategy, I decided to embark on a new coding journey.
-I'm currently a student at [42 Berlin](https://42berlin.de) and completed the 3-months full-stack web development bootcamp at [Le Wagon](https://www.lewagon.com/berlin/web-development-course).
-Have a look at my work!
+I successfully completed the core curriculum program at [42 Berlin](https://42berlin.de) and  the 3-months full-stack web development bootcamp at [Le Wagon](https://www.lewagon.com/berlin/web-development-course).

+Since November 2024, I joined Amazon as a software developer engineer.

 To be continued...